DIY Detox Clay Mask (Bentonite Clay Face Mask, 3 Ingredients)

-Only three ingredients in this DIY clay mask which means there’s no reason not to whip it up!
-This DIY face mask is antibacterial, antifungal, soothing and perfect to use on acne breakouts.
-Plus, it’s made in under five minutes and smells amazing.
+Only three ingredients in this DIY detox clay mask that leaves your skin soothed and nourished.
+This bentonite clay face mask is antibacterial, antifungal, soothing, and perfect to use on acne breakouts.
+Plus, it's made in under five minutes and smells amazing.

-This homemade lavender clay mask makes the perfect addition to your pampering routine (so does this peppermint foot cream!).
-Made from bentonite clay which is known for its detoxifying and healing properties as well as a lavender essential oil.
+This DIY detox clay mask makes the perfect addition to your pampering routine (so does this peppermint foot cream!).
+Made from bentonite clay which is known for its detoxifying and healing properties as well as lavender essential oil.

-I use this DIY face mask once per month and have for years.
-It soothes inflamed skin and helps keep my face feeling fresh and soft and not rundown.
+I use this bentonite clay face mask once per month and have for years.
+It soothes inflamed skin and helps keep skin face feeling fresh and soft and not rundown.

 Don't want to read?
 JUMP to the video!